 5. Disconnected Sharp Line

-- Works with thick hair
+- Hair Type: Works best with thick or medium density hair

 6. Textured Natural Flow